Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 If a label is marked with *INTERNAL USE* then do *NOT* include it in the official release post to Steam.

 ## Steam Minor Update 1.0.1: General bug fixes - NOT YET RELEASED

+  [ ] - Fixed bug with Spuds running the border while still in a cutscene

+  - Updated font for dialogue
+  - Changed character actions from italic to colored text
+  - Changed background color of dialogue boxes
-  - Make expiration apply as expected (if past date)
+  - Made expiration law apply as expected (if past date)
   - Added community members who helped with bug reports to credits
   - *INTERNAL USE* Cleaned up old tutorial code to pave road for new system
   - *INTERNAL USE* Updated alert system in endlessGame and BorderRunnerSystem